 Owned by CWRU, the Farm is the site of several buildings designed for educational, research, and recreational purposes.

-It is open to all CWRU students, faculty, staff, and alumni from dawn to dusk, seven days a week, for hiking, and by reservation for special event rentals, Mondays - Saturdays.
-Farm Guidelines & Rules for Use are in the process of being updated and will be posted shortly.
+It is open to all CWRU students, faculty, staff, and alumni during posted hours, for hiking, and by reservation for special event rentals, Mondays - Saturdays.
+The Farm's Guidelines & Rules for Use were updated in the Fall of 2024, please review them here.

 Mission & Guiding Principles